Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Input values used for the PRIMAT BBN calculations

 \section{Input values used for the \texttt{PRIMAT} BBN calculations}

 The \texttt{Mathematica} code, \texttt{PRIMAT}, is used to calculate the primordial abundances in the \textbf{\textit{oscillating cosmic evolution}} of the eSM.
 The evolution of the universe by the usual Friedmann equations has been modified within this code to account for this MG effect.
+Specifically, we obtained the cosmic expansion rate by numerically solving Eq.\,(\ref{math 2nd order}) and embedded the interpolated solutions into the PRIMAT code.
 The important constants adopted in the calculations are introduced in order as follows.
 For the masses of Z boson and W boson, $m_{\rm Z} = 91.1876$ GeV and $m_{\rm W} = 80.385$ GeV are used, respectively.
 The values of $\cos \theta_C = V_{ud} = 0.97420(20)$ and $g_A = C_A /C_V = 1.2723(23)$ are taken from the Particle Data Group (PDG) \cite{ParticleDataGroup:2016lqr}.
 The Fermi constant $G_F = 1.1663787 \times 10^{-5}$ $\rm{GeV}^{-2}$ and the fine structure constant $\alpha_{\rm FS} = 1 / 137.03599911$ are used.
-The neutron lifetime($\tau_n$) given by Ref.\,\cite{Serebrov:2017bzo}, $879.5 \pm 0.8$ ${\rm sec}.$ is used\footnote{ This value is slightly larger than the weighted average $\tau_n = 878.4 \pm 0.5$ ${\rm sec}.$ of the PDG\,\cite{Workman:2022ynf}.
-However if we include one in-beam measurement with a comparable error, the PDG value becomes $\tau_n = 879.6 \pm 0.8$ $sec.$\,\cite{Workman:2022ynf}.
+The neutron lifetime ($\tau_n$) given by Ref.\,\cite{Serebrov:2017bzo}, $879.5 \pm 0.8\,{\rm s}$ is used\footnote{ This value is slightly larger than the weighted average $\tau_n = 878.4 \pm 0.5\,{\rm s}$ of the PDG\,\cite{Workman:2022ynf}.
+However if we include the result from the in-beam measurement with a comparable error, the PDG value becomes $\tau_n = 879.6 \pm 0.8\,{\rm s}$\,\cite{Workman:2022ynf}.
 This value is very similar to the value used in \texttt{PRIMAT}\,\cite{Pitrou:2018cgg,Pitrou:2020etk}. }.
 The baryon-to-photon ratio today $(\eta_0)$ is $6.09 \times 10^{-10}$, which is corresponding to the baryon density by the Planck observation of the cosmic microwave background, $\Omega_b\, h^2 = 0.022250 \pm 0.00016$\,\cite{Planck:2015fie} , where $h=H_0/H_{100}=0.6727 \pm 0.0066$.